rungulus/Bucket/README.md

 2. Open a terminal/command prompt in the `bot` folder, then run `npm install` to grab all the dependencies

-3. Once that's done, run `node bucket2.mjs` or just `node .` to start the bot
+3. Once that's done, run `npm install`, then `npm start` to run the bot

+After first launch, you will just have to run `npm start` to run the bot from now on

 Bucket will log responses, and who triggered the bot in the `/bot/logs/` folder.

-## Frontend
-I'm working on a better frontend for Bucket.
-If you'd like to test it, go ahead and
-- copy config.json from `bot` to `frontend`
-- open cmd/terminal in the `frontend` folder
-- run `npm install`
-- once that's done, run `npm start`

-Bucket's frontend is experimental, and not finished.
-Please let me know if there's something I should add to it.

 ## Contributing
 Feel Free!
 If you want to change something just open a PR.